tibs/python-history/python-history.rst

   * list ``pop`` method, experimentally
   * ``ndiff.py`` - Tim Peter's text diffing tool

-  There's a lot of argument behing how quit and exit at the Python prompt behave!
+  There's a lot of argument behind how quit and exit at the Python prompt behave!
 They can't just exit because the Python prompt doesn't treat things (much) more specially than Python itself, and they aren't function calls, they're just objects.
 So the compromise is to change their representation to